calder12/seed/src/_packs/components/seed-video.md

   - youtube
 ---

-Video component pack for Seed
+A component that provides responsive behavior to video-based media, with support for HTML video, canvas, iFrames and object embeds.

 ## Install